Recommended Systems for 8K Playback. Part 1: Using GPUs

 - DisplayPort to HDMI converters: recommended Club3D CAC-1080

 Dell 8K Monitor

 8K Playback with 12G SDI Interface

-Spin Player also supports 12G SDI output for 8K HEVC video playback.
+The Spin Digital media players also support 12G SDI output for 8K video playback.
 The SDI support is addressed for professionals requiring maximum control of the video processing and display chain.

 More information about the recommended systems for 8K playback using 12G SDI can be found in the following tech blog.

 These recommendations are based on internal tests performed by Spin Digital.
 This information is provided “as is” and it does not imply any warranty or assurance.
 If you have more specific requirements, please contact us.

 Spin Player HEVC and Spin Player VVC are trademarks of Spin Digital Video Technologies GmbH.

 Other trademarks remain the property of their owners, and are used here for descriptive purposes.